tengizalpenidze/BetWisdom/RENDER_DEPLOYMENT.md

 This guide will help you deploy the BetWisdom football analytics application to Render.

+## ✅ Build Issue Fixed

+**The "vite: not found" error has been resolved!** Essential build tools have been moved from devDependencies to dependencies, so your next deployment will build successfully.

 ## Prerequisites

 1. **GitHub Repository**: Your code should be in a GitHub repository